skywarth/darkest-PR/README.md

 Many thanks to [Red Hook Studios](https://www.redhookgames.com/) for developing this amazing game ([Darkest Dungeon®](https://www.darkestdungeon.com/)), it's been a great inspiration for this project.

-I would also like to acknowledge the great performance put through by Wayne June, voice actor for the narrator of Darkest Dungeon.
+I would also like to acknowledge the great performance put through by Wayne June, voice actor for the narrator (ancestor) of Darkest Dungeon.
 I strongly believe his incredible voice acting and strong command of English is what made the game a marvelous one.

 ### JetBrains
 This project has been developed using JetBrains products.